markusgrotz/markusgrotz.github.io/_pages/about.md

 title:  "Hello World!"
 ---

-My name is Markus, a passionate Postdoctoral Researcher in in Dieter's lab at the University of Washington (UW).
+My name is Markus, a passionate Postdoctoral Researcher in Dieter's lab at the University of Washington (UW).
 My academic journey began at the Karlsruhe Institute of Technology (KIT), where I worked alongside Tamim and his team, diving into the fascinating world of advanced humanoid robots.